pjakiela/ECON379/exercises/E11-power.md

 Now increase the size of the effect until you achieve a power of 0.8, the minimum that is consdered acceptable.
 How large does the effect need to be to achieve the desired level of statistical power?

+##### Question 8
+Now set the effect to zero, so that the null hypothesis is (one again) correct.
+Change the test you are using to a standard t-test (that the mean of `y` is equal in the treatment and control groups).
+How many times to you reject the null hypothesis?

+##### Question 9
+What should the answer to Question 8 be, in expectation?

+##### Question 10
+Set the seed to 31415926 and run the program again.
+How many times do you reject the null hypothesis now?

+##### Question 11
+Set the seed to 3141592 and run the program again.
+How many times do you reject the null hypothesis now?
+At this point, you should be feeling pretty good about the size of your test.
+(This is also a good time to google "statistics joke hunting.")